Apnimaka/Open-Source-Face-Recognition-SDK/README.md

 # Face Recognition SDK for Windows and Linux - Fully On Premise
 ## Overview
-The world's 1st **open source** `Face Recognition SDK` for developers to integrate face recognition capabilities into applications.
+The world's 1st **Completely Free and Open Source** `Face Recognition SDK` for developers to integrate face recognition capabilities into applications.
 Supports real-time, high-accuracy face recognition with deep learning models.
 <br>This is `on-premise face recognition SDK` which means everything is processed in your phone and **NO** data leaves the device
 <br>You can use this SDK on Windows and Linux
 <br></br>